bcbio/bcbio-nextgen/docs/contents/pipelines.rst

 <http://bcb.io/2015/03/05/cancerval/>`_ on the approach and validation.

 The standard variant outputs (``sample-caller.vcf.gz``) for tumor calling emphasize somatic differences, those likely variants unique to the cancer.
-In addition to this file, we also produce a ``sample-caller-germline.vcf.gz`` file containing likely germline mutations.
-These are useful for identifying pre-existing genomic changes that can contribute to cancer development, or in paired cases like pre and post treatment where you may want to identify maintained mutations after treatment.
+If you'd like to also call likely germline mutations see the documentation on specifying a germline caller: :ref:`somatic-w-germline-variants`.

 We're actively working on improving calling to better account for the heterogeneity and structural variability that define cancer genomes.